-The Innu alphabet is comprised of 11 letters, 4 vowels and 7 consonants:
+The Innu alphabet is made up of 11 letters, 4 vowels and 7 consonants:

 The letter n represents both n and the sound l, which we hear in the Pessamit and Piekuakamit (Mashteuiatsh) dialects.
-The l can be indicated by putting an accent on the n : ń, but it’s not mandatory in standardized spelling.
+The l can be indicated by putting an accent on the n : ń, but this isn’t necessary in the standard spelling.

-There are two forms for the letter u : the normal size and the exponent u: u, which we only find at the end of a word.
+The letter u has two forms: the regular u, which is normal size, and the smaller raised u: u, written in superscript, which only occurs at the end of a word.

-Certain letter combinations (or graphemes) correspond to a single sound (phoneme), such as sh for [ ʃ ].
-Another combination is tsh for [ tʃ ].
+Certain letter combinations (or graphemes) correspond to a single sound (phoneme), such as sh [ ʃ ], tsh [ tʃ ] and ss [ s ].

-It is sometimes difficult to type the exponent u (u) on mobile devices or computers.
+It is sometimes difficult to type the raised u (u) on mobile devices or computers.
 In this case, it is recommended that you use w instead.

-In the online Innu dictionary, if you type w in the search box, we automatically get u.
+In the Innu Dictionary, if you type w in the search box, you automatically get u.